Skids (character): Avalon

-Upon arriving at Avalon, the mutants were taken to "the Savior" (in reality Magneto), who used his powers to undo the brainwashing done to Rusty and Skids.
-When X-Force arrived to save their friends, Rusty and Skids decided they would stay with Magneto, feeling that they owed him.
-With thus being done, they joined the Acolytes.
+Upon arriving in Avalon, the mutants are taken to Magneto, who undoes the brainwashing done to Rusty and Skids.
+When X-Force arrive to save their friends, Rusty and Skids decide to stay with Magneto and join his Acolytes, feeling that they owe him.

-Shortly after the Age of Apocalypse storyline, a mutant body (Holocaust) was discovered floating in space near Avalon.
-It was brought on board.
-While on guard duty watching over the thought-to-be frozen body, Rusty's life force was drained by Holocaust, killing him.
-Holocaust then destroyed the Avalon space station leaving Skids stranded on a piece of debris plummeting away from the station, struggling to maintain her force field.
-Skids was rescued by Jean Grey and taken to the X-Men's mansion for medical attention.
+Shortly afterward, the body of Holocaust is discovered floating in space near Avalon and brought on board.
+Rusty is assigned to guard Holocaust's body, but is killed after he suddenly reawakens.
+Holocaust destroys Avalon, leaving Skids stranded on a piece of debris and struggling to maintain her force field.
+Skids is rescued by Jean Grey and taken to the X-Men's mansion for medical attention.

 College

-Skids had become a college student, studying biological sciences.
-She was contacted by her friends in X-Force who were on a cross-country road trip, but they were all attacked by the villain Reignfire, who was then leading an incarnation of the Mutant Liberation Front.
-During the encounter, Skids' force field disrupted the teleportation abilities of MLF member Locus, causing both of them to be caught in a trans-spatial backlash which deposited them in the Balkan country of Latveria.
-Skids and Locus were then captured by an age-old sorceress named Pandemonia, the self-styled Queen of Chaos, who sought to recruit mutants into her own personal army, but Skids and X-Force defeated her with the assistance of the young sorceress Jennifer Kale.
+Skids begins attending college, where she studies biological sciences.
+At this time, X-Force is attacked by Reignfire, leader of the Mutant Liberation Front.
+During the encounter, Skids' force field disrupts the teleportation abilities of MLF member Locus, causing both of them to be caught in a trans-spatial backlash which transport them to Latveria.
+Skids and Locus are captured by Pandemonia, a sorceress who seeks to recruit mutants into her army.
+The two defeat her with the assistance of X-Force and the young sorceress Jennifer Kale.

 X-Corporation

-Despite her decision to remove herself from mutant-related activity and superheroism, Skids was nonetheless eventually recruited by former New Mutant teammate Sunspot, now a leader of the Los Angeles branch of the X-Corporation (a worldwide network supporting mutant causes), to join his cause.
-This faction assisted the X-Treme X-Men after the villain Elias Bogan took mental possession of some of their members.
-Skids was defeated in battle by the possessed Bishop, who attached a generator to her which caused her spin rapidly on the surface of her own slippery force field.
-Eventually, though, the remaining heroes defeated Bogan.
+Despite her decision to remove herself from mutant-related activity and superheroism, Skids us nonetheless eventually recruited by former New Mutant teammate Sunspot, now a leader of the Los Angeles branch of the X-Corporation (a worldwide network supporting mutant causes).
+This faction assists the X-Treme X-Men after Elias Bogan takes mental possession of some of their members.
+Shortly afterwards, X-Corp founder Charles Xavier has the network disbanded for its members' safety.

-Shortly afterwards, X-Men founder Charles Xavier (who also founded the X-Corps initially) had the network disbanded when he decided the world had become too dangerous for mutants in the public sector, and Skids presumably returned to a civilian life.